X

 Research

 The College of Communication and Fine Arts (CCFA) is a dynamic hub of research and community engagement, where faculty and students explore new ideas, challenge perspectives, and contribute to cultural and societal change.
+Located in Memphis, a city shaped by creativity, history, and activism, our work is deeply connected to the people and stories around us.
 Through innovative scholarship and artistic inquiry, CCFA advances knowledge and creative expression.
-At the same time, our commitment to community engagement fosters meaningful collaborations with organizations, initiatives, and civic projects, creating lasting cultural impact.
-Whether through research or direct engagement, CCFA continually inspires new ways of thinking, creating, and connecting.
+We collaborate with local arts organizations, cultural institutions, and civic initiatives to expand learning beyond the classroom and make a lasting impact.
+These partnerships foster meaningful connections and help bring bold ideas to life.
+Whether contributing to Memphis’s creative landscape or inspiring change on a broader scale, CCFA is a driving force for new ways of thinking, creating, and engaging.

 Share Your Exciting Announcements With Us >